-- i) It is required that any official who has, by his appointment, a "conflict of interests" or could be held to have such a "conflict of interests" because of his normal employment and/or family situation, shall report such to MSA before the competition.
-MSA shall have the absolute discretion to reject the appointment of any official where it deems that such appointment may lead to, or create the perception of, a conflict of interests due to familial and/or business links. - ii) It is prohibited for two or more members of the same family to hold official positions in the same event on the same day, unless prior written approval has been granted by MSA.
+i) It is required that any official who has, by his appointment, a "conflict of interests" or could be held to have such a "conflict of interests" because of his normal employment and/or family and/or relationship situation, shall report such to MSA before the competition.
+MSA shall have the absolute discretion to reject the appointment of any official where it deems that such appointment maylead to, or create the perception of, a conflict of interests due to familial and/or businesslinks.

+ii) It is prohibited for two or more members of the same family and/or relationship situation to hold official positions in the same event on the same day, unless prior written approval has been granted by MSA.
 Any such written approval expires on 31 December of the year it was issued.